woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 == Changelog ==

+= 3.0.0 - 2020-07-20 =

+This release adds support for Cash on Delivery and Bank Transfer payment methods to the checkout block.
+The payment method extension api for the blocks [has an update to the `canMakePayment` property](https://woocommerce.wordpress.com/?p=6830).

+- build: Updated the `automattic/jetpack-autoloader` package to the 2.0 branch. [#2847](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2847)
+- enhancement: Add support for the Bank Transfer (BACS) payment method in the Checkout block. [#2821](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2821)
+- enhancement: Several improvements to make Credit Card input fields display more consistent across different themes and viewport sizes. [#2869](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2869)
+- enhancement: Cart and Checkout blocks show a notification for products on backorder. [#2833](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2833)
+- enhancement: Chip styles of the Filter Products by Attribute and Active Filters have been updated to give a more consistent experience. [#2765](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2765)
+- enhancement: Add protection for rogue filters on order queries when executing cleanup draft orders logic. [#2874](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2874)
+- enhancement: Extend payment gateway extension API so gateways (payment methods) can dynamically disable (hide), based on checkout or order data (such as cart items or shipping method).
+For example, `Cash on Delivery` can limit availability to specific shipping methods only. [#2840](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2840) [DN]
+- enhancement: Support `Cash on Delivery` core payment gateway in the Checkout block. #2831 [#2831](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2831)
+- performance: Don't load shortcode Cart and Checkout scripts when using the blocks. [#2842](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2842)
+- performance: Scripts only relevant to the frontend side of blocks are no longer loaded in the editor. [#2788](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2788)
+- performance: Lazy Loading Atomic Components [#2777](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2777)
+- performance: Fix unnecessary checks happening for wc_reserved_stock table in site dashboard [#2895](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2895)
+- refactor: Remove dashicon classes [#2848](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2848)

 = 2.9.0 - 2020-07-07 =
 - bug: Correctly sort translated state and country drop-down menus in Checkout block. [#2779](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2779)
 - dev: Add storybook story for icon library. [#2787](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2787)
 - dev: Add custom jest matcher `toRenderBlock`, used for confirming blocks are available in the editor in e2e tests. [#2780](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2780)
 - dev: Use consistent Button component in Cart & Checkout blocks. [#2781](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2781)

 = 2.8.0 - 2020-06-23 =